 The College is committed to consistently applying enrollment, attendance, and course performance standards.
 This includes monitoring student management of attendance and course prerequisites and requirements.
 Students are responsible to ensure that appropriate measures to withdraw from a course or the College, are completed.
 Guidelines for administrative drop/withdrawal of students who quit attending class, have excessive absences, or fail to meet course prerequisites are established by the College.
 College administrators may initiate an administrative withdrawal of a student for non-compliance with any policy which indicates dismissal from the course as a possible consequence.
 An administrative withdrawal may also be granted at the discretion of the President only for documented extraordinary and/or emergency circumstances.
 A grade of WA will be assigned to the transcript.
-See the Student Handbook for complete the Administrative Drop and Withdrawal Policy 428.
+See the Student Handbook for complete policy and procedure.